 - Hook Mechanism

-The kit also comes with all the necessary clutches, buckles, rope grab hooks that allow you to safely travel up and down the line.
-The harness comes in a universal size, fits a wide range of body types.
+The kit also comes with all the necessary clutches, buckles, and rope grab hooks that allow you to safely travel up and down the line.
+The harness comes in a universal size and fits a wide range of body types.

 The lifeline is made from a blend of materials meant to provide maximum safety.
-It’s also kink-roof and moisture-resistant.
+It’s also kink-proof and moisture-resistant.

 Wearing a full-body safety harness is the next essential thing when it comes to rooftop safety.

-The safety harness for roofing should feel snug on your body, but not too tight so you could still move freely.
+The safety harness for roofing should feel snug on your body, but not too tight so you can still move freely.

 - Inspect the roofing harness for any damage